Good morning sunshine!

 Practice being kind and fair to yourself.
 Go easy on yourself.
 Give yourself time.
 Practice what it feels like to treat yourself as you might treat a friend.
 Think: What would I say to a friend in this situation?
 Or a brother or sister?
 This affords you the opportunity to step outside of any given situation and gain greater perspective.

-You can fault your internal data processing for this glitch.
-We tend to separate out the positive and focus on the negative.
+This negative self-talk comes from an internal data processing glitch.
+We tend to separate out the positive and focus solely on the negative.
 Our brains haven’t evolved away from some pre-modern reactions or processing.
 Early or pre-modern humans had to be hyper-alert to any negative signals and quickly figure out how to respond (fight? or flight?).
 Unfortunately, it’s still baked into our DNA.

 While we don’t have to worry about a tiger attack in our modern lives, our bias toward the negative means we are always scanning for danger or paper tigers.
 We give much more weight to our perceived flaws, mistakes, and shortcomings than to our successes.
-It leads to us needlessly replaying an awkward interaction or repeatedly revisiting that one stupid comment we made.
+It leads us to needlessly replay an awkward interaction or repeatedly revisit that one stupid comment we made.
 You can see how this is not helpful, right?
 What a waste of time!
 Yet we all do it.

 “Self-criticism can take a toll on our bodies and minds,” says Dr. Richard Davidson, founder and director of the Center for Healthy Minds at UW- Madison.